cristeab/EvidentaFiscala/README.md

 # Installer Generation

-- use the provided bash script to compile and generate the installer:
+- use the provided script to compile and generate the installer:

 On macOS: